 Know your evacuation zone.

-Find your Nevada County evacuation zone using Zonehaven.
+Find your Nevada County evacuation zone using Genasys Protect (formerly Zonehaven).
 Enter the address of your lodging or residence to find your evacuation zone and view its current status - Evacuation Order, Evacuation Warning, Advisory, Clear to Repopulate, Shelter in Place, or Normal.

 Identify evacuation routes.